 At 43, Eric South was in the best shape he’d been in 20 years.
 He was working out and eating right to prepare for a golf trip.
 An active dad of two young boys, he always enjoyed good health and only saw his physician during his annual checkup.

-Then in February, he experienced a headache he couldn’t ignore.
+Then in February of 2021, he experienced a headache he couldn’t ignore.
 The pain started in the front of his skull, spread all the way to the back and down the left side of his neck.

 “To say it got my attention is an understatement because I don't go to the doctor and I went to the doctor for this one,” South, who lives in Nashville, Tennessee, told TODAY.